sheshav123/snake-game/README.md

 ## 📝 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the NO OBJECTION LICENSE.

 ## 🎯 Future Enhancements